-Getting kids involved...
+Getting kids involved..

-Planning for an emergency should involve the whole household not just the adults.
-During emergency situations children can feel extremely stressed and anxious.
-It's best to include children in the process of preparing for an emergency from the start.
-By doing this they will feel empowered, safer and have the knowledge of what to do when an emergency happens.
-We have put together some videos to explain to children what they can do to prepare for an emergency.
+Hanning for an emergency should involve the whole insualided not part the abults, During emergency situations children can led extremely stressed and amissus.
+If the best to include children in the process of preparing for an emergency from the start.
+By deligithis they will field empowered after and have the knowledge of what to do when an emergency happens.
+We have put together one wideos to explain to children what they can do to prepare for an emergency.